WizzVard/Open-Source-LLM-RAG/README.md

-# Open-Source-LLM-RAG-ChatBot
+# Open-Source LLM RAG and Summarization With FastAPI

 Welcome to the Open Source LLM RAG Model project!
-This project leverages the power of large language models (LLMs) to answer questions and summarize content from local PDF files.
+This project utilizes Google Colab to initialize and load the model, as well as to create a FastAPI endpoint.
+Open Source LLM Mistral 7b can answer questions and summarize content based on local and uploaded PDF files.
 It supports interactive document processing through a user-friendly Gradio interface, providing functionalities such as question answering and summarization.
 The project utilizes the Mistral 7B model and allows users to compare performance with GPT-4o-mini.

 ![](readme_files/program_cover_1.png)
 ![](readme_files/program_cover_2.png)